Authorization and authentication of SharePoint Add-ins

 When a user signs in to SharePoint, the user's security token is validated.
 The token is issued by an identity provider.
 SharePoint supports several kinds of user authentication.
 For more information, see Authentication, authorization, and security in SharePoint 2013.

-The authorization process verifies that an authenticated subject (an app or a user or both) has permission to perform certain operations or to access specific resources (for example, a list or a SharePoint document folder).
+The authorization process verifies that an authenticated subject (an add-in or a user or both) has permission to perform certain operations or to access specific resources (for example, a list or a SharePoint document folder).

 For more information about authorization policies and how they work, see Add-in authorization policy types in SharePoint 2013.

-Apps can also have permissions revoked or granted by SharePoint Online tenant administrators or SharePoint farm administrators.
+Add-ins can also have permissions revoked or granted by SharePoint Online tenant administrators or SharePoint farm administrators.